eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/usage-lvm.rst

 In future, we might implement:

-* Modification of existing VGs and LVs, for example adding/removing devices and resizing LVs.
+* Modification of existing VGs and LVs, for example renaming VGs and LVs and resizing LVs.

 * LVs with stripping and mirroring.

 * Clustered VGs and LVs.

-* Thin pools and volumes.

 * Snapshots.